researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 A Replymail for an already open connection(hasConnectionState: Connected) will send teh replymessage-body as a textmessage

-Every Remote Message sent to this Connection will be sent to you as an E-Mail as well.
+Every Remote Message sent to this Connection will be sent to you as an e-mail as well.